parisepigenetics/bibs/_guidelines/sshkey.md

 You're done!

 You can make several SSH keys from your different devices, or you can use the same one for all.
-It that case you have to copy your `.ssh` folder into the home directory of the other devices (for instance on the HPC clusters).
+In that case you have to copy your `.ssh` folder into the home directory of the other devices (for instance on the HPC clusters).

 ---
 <small>Author : [Magali Hennion](mailto:magali.hennion@cnrs.fr)